-These super crunchy, crisp, and savory roasted black beans will be your next snack obsession!
-This recipe only calls for 5 simple ingredients and is easy to make.
-You can either make them in the oven or air fryer.
+These crunchy, crisp, and savory roasted black beans will be your next snack obsession!
+All you need are 5 simple ingredients and 45 minutes to make this recipe.

 💚Why you will love this recipe